ratabora/RealTimeSearchAndAnalytics/03-installing-solr/README.md

 Introduction
 -------
-This exercise will guide you through creating a Solr index on your local machine.
+This exercise will guide you through installing Solr and some basic indexing and querying commands.
+This exercise is intended to be run on the student's local environment.

 Prerequisites
 -------